Essential Quality: Jim Dandy Stakes

 Essential Quality was given a brief layoff, then returned in the Grade II Jim Dandy Stakes at Saratoga Racecourse on July 31, a local prep for the Travers Stakes.
-He started as the 2-5 favorite in a field of five.
+He started as the 2–5 favorite in a field of five.
 Breaking from the outside post, he was carried wide around the first turn while tracking the pace set by Dr. Jack and Masquerpade.
 He was floated even wider around the final turn as he made his move to pass the tiring early leaders.
 Meanwhile, Keepmeinmind made a move on the inside.
 The two horses battled down the stretch with Essential Quality winning by half a length.
 The final time was 1:49.92 for the 1 1/9 miles.
-"It's always easy to just gallop around there in a fast time", said Cox, “but there was a lot of ground-loss today.
+"It's always easy to just gallop around there in a fast time", said Cox, "but there was a lot of ground-loss today.
 He obviously had to work to win.
 He got something out of it."

 The win moved Essential Quality to the number three position, and the highest ranked three-year-old, in the NTRA Top Thoroughbred poll of horses in training in North America.

 Travers Stakes

 Essential Quality made his next start in the Travers Stakes at Saratoga on August 28 where he was again the heavy favorite in a field of seven.
 His main rival was Midnight Bourbon, who went to the lead and set comfortable fractions of 24.18 seconds for the first quarter-mile and 48.96 for the half.
 Essential Quality bobbled at the start then moved to the rail in second place until they rounded the final turn.
-He then switched to the outside of Midnight Bourbon and gradually pulled to the lead by midstretch.
+He then switched to the outside Midnight Bourbon and gradually pulled to the lead by midstretch.
 Midnight Bourbon tried to rally and the two colts drew away from the rest of the field.
 Essential Quality won by a neck in a time of 2:01.96, with the final quarter run in a very fast 23.15 seconds.

 Cox commended jockey Luis Saez for ensuring the colt didn't lose ground as he had in the Jim Dandy, and for recognizing the need to stay close to Midnight Bourbon.
 Saez said, "That was the plan, but I always feel like I have so much horse that I can make my move and get going.
 He gets past the horse and he can stay there, he don't waste energy."

 Breeders' Cup Classic

-Essential Quality made the final race of his career, where he started the 19-10 favorite in the Breeders' Cup Classic at Del Mar Racetrack against older horses on November 6, where he finished third to Knicks Go.
+Essential Quality made the final race of his career, where he started the 19–10 favorite in the Breeders' Cup Classic at Del Mar Racetrack against older horses on November 6, where he finished third to Knicks Go.